SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

   * Specify value for ‘ConnectionFactoryJndiName’.

     i.
-Click on the ‘ConnectionFactoryJndiName’ property and specify the value `JNDI/Sol/CF` in the Value field.
-(Note, this is the value configured on the message broker in section Setting up Solace JNDI References).
+Click on the ‘ConnectionFactoryJndiName’ property and specify the value `JNDI/Sol/CF` in the Value field. (**Note**: this is the value configured on the message broker in section Setting up Solace JNDI References).

     ii.
 Click on the ‘Apply’ button and then the ‘save’ link to commit your changes to the Master configuration.